 The Colorado Public Deposit Protection Act ("PDPA") requires that all units of local government deposit cash in eligible public depositories; eligibility is determined by State regulators.
 Amounts in deposit in excess of Federal insurance levels must be collateralized.
 The eligible collateral is determined by PDPA.
 The PDPA allows the institution to create a single collateral pool for all public funds.
 The pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
 The market value of collateral must be at least equal to the aggregate uninsured deposits.

-At year end, the Authority had the following investments and maturities:
+At year end, the Authority had the following cash and investments with the following maturities: